(la BET a lole)

 • Anaphylactic reactions: Use caution with history of severe anaphylaxis to allergens; patients taking beta-blockers may become more sensitive to repeated challenges.
 Treatment of anaphylaxis (eg, epinephrine) in patients taking beta-blockers may be ineffective or promote undesirable effects.

-• Floppy iris syndrome: Intraoperative floppy iris syndrome has been observed in cataract surgery patients who were on or were previously treated with alpha1-blockers; causality has not been established and there appears to be no benefit in discontinuing alpha-blocker therapy prior to surgery.
-Instruct patients to inform ophthalmologist of labetalol use when considering eye surgery.
+• Floppy iris syndrome: Intraoperative floppy iris syndrome has been observed in cataract surgery patients who were treated with alpha1-blockers.
+There appears to be no benefit in discontinuing alpha-blocker therapy prior to surgery.

 • Hypotension/syncope: Symptomatic hypotension with or without syncope may occur with labetalol; close monitoring of patient is required especially with initial dosing and dosing increases; blood pressure must be lowered at a rate appropriate for the patient's clinical condition.
 Initiation with a low dose and gradual up-titration may help to decrease the occurrence of hypotension or syncope.
-Patients should be advised to avoid driving or other hazardous tasks during initiation of therapy due to the risk of syncope.
+Advise patients to avoid driving or other hazardous tasks during initiation of therapy due to the risk of syncope.
 Orthostatic hypotension may occur with IV administration; patient should remain supine during and for up to 3 hours after IV administration

 • Bronchospastic disease: In general, patients with bronchospastic disease should not receive beta-blockers; if used at all, should be used cautiously with close monitoring.